 - Geographic origin: Sativa strains are thought to originate from tropical and subtropical regions such as Central and South America, Africa, and Southeast Asia, which is why they typically grow better in warmer climates.

 - Plant shape: Sativa plants tend to have a tall, slender stature and elongated leaves with a relatively light green color.
-They generally have longer flowering cycles compared to indica strains, which is an adaptation to the longer growing seasons in their native environments.
+They generally have longer flowering cycles than indica strains, an adaptation to the longer growing seasons in their native environments.

 - Reported effects: Sativa strains are often sought after for their potentially cerebral and invigorating properties.
 Consumers report experiencing increased creativity, focus, and energy, making sativa products popular for daytime consumption or social situations.
 That said, the effects of any given strain depend on factors like chemical composition, terpene profile, and individual consumer variables.